Adam Duvall Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.02 team ERA ranks 11th among all MLB pitching staffs.
+- The Orioles have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 11th in baseball in home runs given up (157 total, 1.1 per game).
+- Orioles pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in baseball.

-- In his last time out on Sunday, the righty went six innings against the Arizona Diamondbacks, allowing two earned runs while surrendering four hits.
+- In his last outing on Sunday against the Arizona Diamondbacks, the righty threw 4 2/3 innings, allowing four earned runs while surrendering six hits.

+- In 25 games this season, the 27-year-old has amassed an ERA of 4.84, with 9.1 strikeouts per nine innings.
+Opponents are batting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.